How Much Does it Cost to Develop Custom Software? [Main Impact Factors]

 Custom software development is the process of planning, designing, developing, launching, and maintaining a software solution per requirement.

-It’s a basic software development process, but with strict adherence to specifications that answer the following questions:
+The software development process is straightforward but with strict adherence to specifications that answer the following questions:

 - When will the software be used?